 A short list, in rough order of frequency:

 - Auto-renewal clauses.
 Many MSP contracts auto-renew with shorter notice windows.
-Miss the window, you’re locked in another year.
+Miss the window, you are locked in another year.

 - Data-portability fees.
 Some MSPs charge for “exit assistance” — extracting your data, transferring configurations, providing documentation.
-These can run into five figures and are sometimes not disclosed until termination.
+These can run into five figures and sometimes stay undisclosed until termination.

 - License entanglement.
 Some MSPs purchase licenses (M365, security software) on your behalf at their volume rate.
-When you leave, those licenses don’t transfer cleanly; you’ll need to repurchase or migrate.
+When you leave, those licenses fail to transfer cleanly; you will need to repurchase or migrate.
 Add 14-30 days of buffer for license re-procurement.

 - Documentation gaps that ARE the deliverable.
 Every MSP says they document everything.
-Many don’t.
+Many fall short.
 Find out before you need to.

 - The “we own the runbooks” clause.
 Some contracts assert that the operational documentation built during the engagement is the MSP’s intellectual property.
 This is a red flag — you should own (or at minimum jointly own) the documentation of how YOUR systems work.